syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-convert-the-required-range-in-excel-to-pdf.md

 # How to convert the required range in Excel to PDF?

-A specific range in an Excel worksheet can be converted to PDF by applying page breaks to that particular range and copying it to a new worksheet for conversion.
-The following code snippet explains this
+A specific range of an Excel worksheet can be converted to PDF by applying page breaks to that particular range and copying it to a new worksheet for conversion.
+The following code snippet explains this.

 {% tabs %}